French senators demand probe of Macron aides in Benalla affair

 As well as doubts about the testimony of senior aides, the senate’s investigative committee said it had reason to believe Benalla may have lied to them under oath, and it called for prosecutors to investigate both charges.

-“What happened on May Day now appears to be the tip of the iceberg,” Philippe Bas, a senator from the opposition centre-right Les Republicains party and head of the investigative committee, told reporters.
+“What happened on May Day now appears to be the tip of the iceberg,” Philippe Bas, a senator from the opposition center-right Les Republicains party and head of the investigative committee, told reporters.

 In response, French government spokesman Benjamin Griveaux said Macron’s office would in due course reply to the “many untrue elements” in the Senate’s findings.